Meaningful Experiences with Indigenous Culture

 Here we are after coloring our own indigenous themed animal masks (and some of the kids made paper bear claws.)
 I drew these from the book Sharing Our World: Animals of the Native Northwest Coast.

 Kids love stories, and they love animals, so that part of the curriculum is especially fun and engaging.
-Kids of all genders love to express themselves and we help them do that.
+Kids love to express themselves and be creative and we help them do that.

 Other activites we did included making soapstone bears from a kit, including getting them wet and sanding them.
 We read a story about bears first and talked about their importance.